Mars: scientists say there could be a compound very different from water on the surface

 Lalich used a one-dimensional modeling procedure commonly used to interpret MARSIS observations to test for various minerals that might make the same reflection.
 He created simulations with layers composed of four materials (atmosphere, water ice, carbon dioxide ice, and basalt) and assigned each layer a corresponding permittivity, an intrinsic property of the material that describes its interaction with electromagnetic radiation passing through it.

 Simulations that followed this same pattern of layers separated by a layer of dusty ice produced reflections just as bright as those emitted from Mars.
-For this reason, many doubts arose about the possible
+For this reason, many doubts arose regarding the possible

 Scientists discover what the shape of raindrops on Mars and other planets is like